liuyigh/PythonLearningNotes/README.md

         info = {k: [x.strip() for x in v] for (k, v) in info.iteritems()}

+        Use a dictionary when you have a set of unique keys that map to values.
+        Use a list if you have an ordered collection of items.
+        Use a set to store an unordered set of items.

 ## Pandas:
 1. use astype(float) to change stype
 2.